 Bendera, Benderovtsy, Binderovtsy, Benderovskiye, adj.
-A follower / followers of Stepan Bandera .
-Sometimes this surname written with a mistake in spelling: "a" to "e" (Bendera instead of Bandera).
+Follower(s) of Stepan Bandera 22 .
+Sometimes this surname is written with a mistake in spelling: "a" to "e" (B e ndera instead of B a ndera).
 Banderovtsy, Banderovskiye, adj.
-Banderites Bydloukraintsy A compound word composed of two words: 'bydlo' rude word that means 'cattle, herd, sheep and 'ukraintsy' (rus.) means 'Ukrainians'(ukr.)
-Banderopidery A compound word composed of two words 'bandero' ( originated from S.Bandera; see explanation above) and 'pidery' rude word that means 'faggots' Banderonatsyssty, Banderonatsisty, Bandero-natsistkiye, adj.
-A compound word composed of two words 'bandero' (see explanation above) and 'natsyssty/ natsisty'(rus.) for the 'Nazi' (historically members of Nazi Party in Germany, today followers of Neo-Nazi movement) Galichane Inhabitants of Halychyna (Galicia), a Western area of Ukraine Zhovtoblakitnyye A figurative word for 'Ukrainians', with reference to the national flag of Ukraine which consists of blue and yellow colours.
-Zapadentsy Inhabitants of Western Ukraine (Zapad is for 'West' in Russian) Kakly, Khokhly Khokhliatskiye, adj.
+Banderites.
+Bydloukraintsy A compound word composed of two words: 'bydlo', a rude word that means 'cattle, herd, sheep'; and 'ukraintsy' (rus.), which means 'Ukrainians'(ukr.).
+Banderopidery A compound word composed of two words 'bandero', originated from S.Bandera - see explanation above; and 'pidery', a rude word that means 'faggots'.
+Banderonatsyssty, Banderonatsisty, Bandero- natsistkiye, adj.
+A compound word composed of two words 'bandero', see explanation above; and 'natsyssty/ natsisty' (rus.) for 'Nazi' (historically members of Nazi Party in Germany, today followers of the Neo-Nazi movement) 23 .
+Galichane Inhabitants of Halychyna (Galicia), a Western area of Ukraine.
+Zhovtoblakitnyye A figurative word for 'Ukrainians', with reference to the national flag of Ukraine which consists of blue and yellow colours.
+Zapadentsy Inhabitants of Western Ukraine (Zapad is 'West' in Russian).
+Kakly, Khokhly Khokhliatskiye, adj.
 Khakhliatskiye, adj.
 Khokhliary Contemptuous, derogatory for 'Ukrainians'.
-The word originates from the Russian for a national haircut style of Ukrainian Cossacks, for Ukrainians and the Russian word for 'ass'
+The word originates from the Russian word for a national haircut style of Ukrainian Cossacks.
+Kaklozhopyye Khokhlozhopyye A compound word made up of a derogatory word for Ukrainians and the Russian word for 'ass'.